-- 6. Personnel Provide a list of key personnel and identify experience related to the proposed activity.
-Proposers should be sure to include science, technology development, and instrument development skills on the team.
+- 7. Personnel Provide a list of key personnel and identify experience related to the proposed activity.
+Proposers should be sure to include science, instrument subsystem or instrument development, CubeSat, and spaceflight experience on the team.
 The key personnel list is included in the overall page count and must include, as a minimum, the Principal Investigator (PI).
-Optionally, one-page resumes for Key Personnel may be supplied; these resumes are not included in the overall page count. - 7.
+Optionally, one-page resumes for Key Personnel may be supplied; these resumes are not included in the overall page count. - 8.
 Facilities and Equipment Describe significant facilities and equipment required to complete the work.
-Before requesting funding to purchase a major item of capital equipment, the proposer should determine if sharing or loan of equipment already available within the proposing organization is a feasible alternative. - 8.
-Special Matters Proposers should include a brief description of the organization, its facilities, and previous work experience in the field of the proposal. - 9.
-Quad Chart Provide a summary chart (quad chart) that shall contain the following information: - Upper Left Quadrant: "Description and Objectives" - Lower Left Quadrant: "Approach" and "Co-Is/Partners" - Upper Right Quadrant: A visual, graphic, or other pertinent information - Lower Right Quadrant: "Milestone Schedule" and "Entry TRL."
+Before requesting funding to purchase a major item of capital equipment, the proposer should determine if sharing or loan of equipment already available within the proposing organization is a feasible alternative. - 9.
+Special Matters Include a brief description of the organization, its facilities, and previous work experience in the field of the proposal.